 In Today’s World

 Muslims need non-judgmental spaces where they can express themselves, be heard and relate to others with similar struggles.
 Youth centers, get togethers and online spaces like Tumblr and Reddit are playing a pivotal role in breaking through the false dichotomy of “good Muslim” vs. “bad Muslim”, and are helping remind us that we are all a work in progress.
-I recently launched a gratitude journal for Muslims that will encourage Muslims to build a positive daily routine around their Islam and be closer to Allah.
+I launched the website www.journalformuslims.com that aims to encourage Muslims to build a positive daily routine around their Islam and be closer to Allah.
 Constructive outlets for self-expression, such as writing, art and dialogue, can do wonders for Muslims struggling with their identity, mental health or spirituality.
 I know because I tried it, and all I needed was to find something that worked for me and I stuck to it.

 This article is written by Hamza Ahmad.